Mariam-uz-Zamani: Jahangir's relationship with his mother

-Patron of Art and Architecture
+Patron of Architecture and architectural legacy

-Mariam-uz-Zamani was one of the great female patrons of the architecture of her time.
+Mariam-uz-Zamani was one of the great female patrons of art and architecture of her time.
 She constructed one of the earliest built mosques in Lahore, Pakistan, as per Mughal architecture, known as the Begum Shahi Mosque.
 She sponsored a remarkable public work, a baoli (step-well) along with a garden near the old district at Brahambad, Bayana.
 However, only the baoli remains.
 She laid a large garden around the tomb of her deceased Emperor husband, Akbar and was also later buried there.
 She also commissioned the entrance to the Lahore fort, known as Masjidi Darwaza, now corrupted into Masti Darwaja (Masti Gate).

 Both Mariam-uz-Zamani's mosque and baoli (step-well) had an inscription attesting to her role in the construction of these historical monuments.
 The mosque was constructed during the early period of Jahangir, in 1023 A.H./1614 A.D., as recorded in a Persian inscription fixed on the facade of the northern gate.
 A marble inscription on the gate of the baoli (step-well) dates it to the seventh year of Jahangir's reign (1612); it was thus built at the same time as Begum Shahi's mosque at Lahore.
 Thus Jahangir's reign bears the stamp of female patronage.

+One of the strongest surviving evidences that Mariam-uz-Zamani (also known as Jodha Bai), consort of Emperor Akbar, was actively involved in state affairs is a farman (imperial decree) issued in her name during the reign of her son, Jahangir.
+This document is the only known surviving farmān that explicitly refers to her as Wali Nimat Begam, mother of Nuruddin Jahangir.
+The original document is preserved at the Red Fort Museum, catalogued as Archaeological Survey of India No. G. 51; IHRC VIII, pp. 167–169.

+In the name of Allah the Great.

+From Wali Nimat Begam, mother of Nuruddin Jahangir, the King.

+Let it be known to the noble officials and the revenue collectors that our faithful court servant, Mudabbir Beg, has been granted a jagir in the Chaupala region in the sarkar of Sambhal, in recognition of his service.
+It has, however, been reported that the revenue from this land has not been delivered to him but has instead been wrongfully seized by tax collectors (gumasta) and one Suraj Mal, who has unlawfully taken over his rights.
+It is therefore hereby ordered that upon receipt of this order, you summon all parties involved, fully investigate the matter, and ensure that all revenue—both current and overdue—is delivered to Mudabbir Beg.
+No one, including Suraj Mal, is permitted to misappropriate even a single coin such as a fulus or jital.
+This order must be executed without delay and without deviation, according to the date mentioned in the month of Tir of the Ilahi year."